rgomez31UAQ/M5PORKCHOP_Pwnagotchi-Cardputer/README.md

 --[ 1 - Introduction

-    Listen up.
-You're looking at PORKCHOP - a pocket-sized WiFi hunting companion that lives in your M5Cardputer.
-Think pwnagotchi had a baby with a tamagotchi, except this one oinks and has zero chill when it catches a handshake.
+    you're looking at PORKCHOP - a pocket-sized WiFi hunting companion that lives in your M5Cardputer. think pwnagotchi had a baby with a tamagotchi, except this one oinks and has zero chill when it catches a handshake.

+    the pig sniffs handshakes. the pig yoinks PMKIDs. the pig hunts individual devices and tracks their movement in real time. the pig paints spectrum graphs with vulnerability indicators. the pig spams BLE notifications to every phone in range. the pig has an XP system with 40 ranks and 63 achievements because apparently we made an RPG.

-    The piglet personality isn't just for show.
-It reacts to what you're doing - gets hyped when you pop a 4-way, goes tactical when you're mapping the concrete jungle, annoys every phone in bluetooth range, paints pretty pictures of RF interference, and gets sleepy when the airwaves go quiet.
-Feed it handshakes and it'll love you forever.
+    the piglet personality isn't just for show. it reacts to what you're doing - gets hyped when you pop a 4-way, goes tactical when you're mapping the concrete jungle, gets aggressive when deauthing clients, and gets sleepy when the airwaves go quiet.

+    wifi security awareness through an unhinged hacking tamagotchi. this is what we do. this is PORKCHOP.

 --[ 2 - What the hell is this thing

-    PORKCHOP is built on the ESP32-S3 platform running on M5Cardputer hardware.
-It's designed for:
+    PORKCHOP runs on M5Cardputer (ESP32-S3).
+1.5MB binary. no bloat.
+    the pig knows what it is.

-        - Passive WiFi reconnaissance
+        - passive WiFi reconnaissance (or not so passive. your call.)
-        - WPA/WPA2 handshake capture (PMKID yoink too)
+        - WPA/WPA2 handshake capture (4-way EAPOL reconstruction)
+        - PMKID yoink from M1 frames (clientless. surgical. quiet.)
+        - CLIENT MONITOR - track individual devices by signal strength
+        - proximity arrows show if target is walking toward or away from you
+        - targeted deauth - disconnect specific clients, not broadcast spam
-        - GPS-enabled wardriving
+        - GPS-enabled wardriving with WiGLE export
         - BLE notification spam (Apple, Android, Samsung, Windows)
-        - Real-time 2.4GHz spectrum visualization
+        - real-time 2.4GHz spectrum visualization with vuln indicators
-        - ML-powered rogue AP detection
+        - ML-powered rogue AP detection (heuristic + Edge Impulse ready)
+        - RPG XP system - 40 ranks from BACON N00B to MUDGE UNCHA1NED
+        - 63 achievements because we have problems
+        - buff/debuff system based on mood and session performance
-        - Looking cute while doing questionable things
+        - looking cute while doing questionable things

-    Your digital companion reacts to discoveries like any good attack pet should.
-Captures make it happy.
-BLE chaos makes it chatty.
-Spectrum mode makes it analytical.
-Boredom makes it sad.
-It's basically you, but as an ASCII pig.
+    your digital companion reacts to discoveries like any good attack pet should. captures make it happy. hunting clients makes it aggressive. spectrum mode makes it analytical. boredom makes it sad.

+    it's basically you, but as an ASCII pig.

 --[ 3 - Capabilities